pegi3s/dockerfiles/bedtools/2.27.1/README.md

 grep -P "\texon\t" input_gff
 ```

-# Using the BedTools image in Windows
+# Using the Bedtools image in Windows

 Please note that data must be under the same drive than the Docker Toolbox installation (usually `C:`) and in a folder with write permissions (e.g. `C:/Users/User_name/`).